vitaliiivanovspryker/neuron-ai/README.md

 ## Install

-Install the latest version of the bundle:
+Install the latest version of the package:

 ```
 composer require inspector-apm/neuron-ai